srivinod/uber-api/README.md

 # GETTING STARTED

-Clone this app and launch them in LAMP or WAMP servers this will launch your app
+Clone this app and launch them in servers of your choice this will launch your app

-For example in WAMP, run below command to launch the server
+Navigate into the project root and run below command to launch the project

 php -S localhost:8000

-# UBER LIKE APP
+## UBER CLONE APP

-This app works similar to cab service apps like UBER, LYFT with minimal functions and features.
+This app works similar to cab service apps like UBER, LYFT etc., with minimal functions and features.

 Right now it only consists of REST API built using SLIM 3 framework using which you can extend your own front end.